 Mark Rappaport’s film include From the Journals of Jean Seberg and Rock Hudson’s Home Movies.
+Since 2014, Rappaport has made 20 video essays ranging from 10 minutes to an hour, including one for Talkhouse, The Empty Screen.
+His work is the subject of a current Anthology Film Archives series concluding on August 24, The Cinema According to Mark Rappaport, including the U.S. premieres of seven video essays.
 Four collections of his essays and fictions — all about film — The Moviegoer Who Knew Too Much, (F)au(x)tobiographies, and The Secret Life Of Moving Shadows — Pt 1 and Pt 2 are available as e-books.
-Many of his films are available for streaming on Fandor.com.

 [SPOILER ALERT] This is not a date night movie.
 In fact, it’s quite a bummer.
 But if a movie is great art, it surpasses and triumphs over the downer elements of it.
 Like all good art, it lifts you up even if it’s dragging you down.
 If art is supposed to tingle your nerve endings (as well as make you want to throw up a little), then this is it.